 Majella Brennan and PJ Watson

-People with neurological problems like brain injury and stroke are being helped to avoid lengthy stays in hospital and specialist rehabilitation centres thanks to an innovative team of therapists from Guy’s and St Thomas’ NHS Foundation Trust.
+People with neurological problems like brain injury and stroke are being helped to avoid lengthy stays in hospital and specialist rehabilitation centres thanks to an innovative team of therapists from Guy’s and St Thomas’.

 In 2017, the South East London Neuro Navigation Service helped around 360 patients move smoothly through the different levels of care.
 This saved an estimated 4,800 bed days across several hospital and specialist rehabilitation centres in the south east.